 Durability

 Our highest-rated saddle for durability is the SDG Bel Air V3.
 This is an impressive option with a completely seamless, vacuum-sealed microfiber top with welded edges.
-We put every saddle through the paces, including a weighted pull test where we drug each saddle with a weight for 30 feet on concrete.
-The Bel Air V3 looked nearly brand new even after all of our test rides, and we were shocked to discover minimal damage after our weighted drag test.
+We put every saddle through the paces, including a weighted pull test where we dragged each saddle with a weight for 30 feet on concrete.
+The Bel Air V3 looked nearly brand new, even after all of our test rides, and we were shocked to discover minimal damage after our weighted drag test.

 Weight